 5. Pack your bag before baby arrives

-See this post on what to put in your hospital bag.
+See this post (and podcast) on what to put in your hospital bag.
 It lays it all out black and white.
 Exactly what I’ve seen delivering mammas want at the hospital.

 Or, just tell me where to send it — and I’ll send my packing list straight to your inbox: